tlux1974/people/README.md

 1. Compile all the information in a text and image files and get in contact with IFAE's communication team.

 2. Build yourself the text file that will be compiled into html.
 Then send it to the communication team together with the image files.

-Here's and [example of text file](https://github.com/IFAE/people/blob/master/content/csanchez/contents.lr) for this [personal page](http://ifaews01.pic.es/people/csanchez/)
+Use [this file](https://github.com/IFAE/people/blob/master/content/csanchez/contents.lr) as an example that renders [this page](http://people.ifae.es/csanchez/)
 You can also find other examples in the [content folder of this repo](https://github.com/IFAE/people/tree/master/content)

 3. Install [Lektor](https://www.getlektor.com/), clone this repo, build your page under your folder and do a pull request.